-Seminars are generally informal orientation events, typically providing an overview of oil spill contingency plans and their related policies and procedures.
+Seminars are generally informal orientation events, typically providing an overview of oil spill contingency plans and related policies and procedures.
 There are no constraints imposed by real-time simulation of events.
-They can be valuable for organizations that are developing or making major changes to existing plans or procedures.
-Attendees have the opportunity to discuss their individual roles and responsibilities with a team; the facilitator may use simple scenarios to build understanding.
+They can be valuable for organizations developing or making major changes to existing plans or procedures.
+Attendees have the opportunity to discuss their roles and responsibilities with a team; the facilitator may use simple scenarios to build understanding.
 The success of seminars relies on the delivery of information by a knowledgeable and experienced person.

 A workshop may also be used to produce new response plans.
 To be effective, workshops must be highly focused on a specific issue, and the desired outcome or goal must be clearly defined.

 - Full-scale exercise

 Exercises are often more complex in that they simulate several different aspects of an oil spill incident and involve third parties.
-Such an exercise may be of limited scope, such as using own personnel to role-play the main external parties or full-scope.
-Outside agencies and organizations are invited to provide personnel to play their own roles within the exercise.
-Internal exercises are beneficial in the early stages of team development; it is only by exercising with the actual people involved in a real emergency that a response team can be properly tested and trained.
+Such an exercise may be of limited scope, such as using own personnel to role-play the main external parties or full scope.
+Outside agencies and organizations are invited to provide personnel to play their roles within the exercise.
+Internal exercises are beneficial in the early stages of team development; only by exercising with the actual people involved in a real emergency can a response team be properly tested and trained.

 - Functional Exercise

 A functional exercise is designed to validate and evaluate individual capabilities, multiple functions, activities within a function, or interdependent groups of functions.
-Events are projected through an exercise scenario with event updates that drive activity at the management level.
-A functional exercise simulates operations’ reality in a functional area by presenting complex and realistic problems that require rapid and effective responses by trained personnel in a highly stressful, time-constrained environment.
+Events are projected through an exercise scenario with event updates that drive action at the management level.
+A functional exercise simulates operations’ reality in a functional area by presenting complex and realistic problems requiring trained personnel’s rapid and effective responses in a highly stressful, time-constrained environment.